CarlottaTagliaro/SharedNotes/Secure Data Management/markdown/SDM_3.md

 The security requirements for such a scheme are the:

 - **Correctness**: if the predicate is True, I want to be sure that the plaintext message retrieved is really the original message.
 - **Full-security**: we can build this up through a security game.
-This is basically the same approach adopted in SCC with the simulator, challenger and distinguisher approach.
+This is basically the same approach we have seen adopted in Secure Cloud Computing, with the simulator, challenger and distinguisher.
 You have a challenger and an adversary: the probability to distinguish between the two answers you get back should be negligible.
 The adversary makes a lot of queries in the initial phase trying to understand the encryption mechanism behind.
 After this "warm-up", the adversary chooses a set of messages, sends to the challenger and gets back the encryption (but the adversary does not know which message was encrypted). (this can be done again with keys and getting back the just generated keys) If the adversary is able to correctly understand or not which message was encrypted previously (and we repeat this challenge multiple times), then we plug those results in the formula to calculate the probability which must be below a certain threshold $\epsilon$ otherwise the adversary managed to break the system.

 ### Multi-Authority Predicate Encryption